zchmoore/COVID-Project/README.md

 - To experiment with the data using the notebook, please download and place in the relative path:

-   -PathtoProject/Project Notebook.ipynb \n
+	- PathtoProject/Project Notebook.ipynb
-   -PathtoProject/Data/Place Data here \n
+	- PathtoProject/Data/Place Data here

 - The code is set up to use the path relative to the notebooks location at the HEAD of the project directory